Change in Director – Company Compliance in India

 Delayed filing can result in additional ROC fees, MCA notices, and incorrect Board records.

-Yes, a Digital Signature Certificate of an authorised signatory is mandatory.
+Yes, a Digital Signature Certificate of a Director being appointed and authorised signatory is mandatory.

 Yes, subject to limits under Companies Act, 2013.